 Broad Beach is one of the most recognizable shorefronts in the world, stretching from Northwest Los Angeles up through the City of Malibu.
 As celebrated as it is threatened, this California beach has suffered intense erosion for more than 30 years, exposing the coveted beachfront property along Broad Beach to flooding and damage during winter storms and high tides.

-Chambers Group is assisting with the analysis of marine biological resources issues stemming from this project effort, including intertidal and subtidal resource surveys, monitoring, and reporting.
-Although Chambers Group did not prepare the permits, these reports provide supporting documentation for the US Army Corps of Engineers Section 404 Permit and California Coastal Commission Coastal Development Permit.
-Marine resources studied and monitored for biological assessment and regulatory permit needs have included a range of species, including intertidal invertebrates, eelgrass, surfgrass, black abalone, grunion, and western snowy plover.
+Chambers Group has assisted with the analysis of marine biological resources issues stemming from this project effort, including intertidal and subtidal resource surveys, monitoring, and reporting.
+Although Chambers Group did not prepare the permits, these reports provide supporting documentation for the US Army Corps of Engineers (USACE) Section 404 Permit and California Coastal Commission (CCC) Coastal Development Permit.
+Marine resources studied and monitored for biological assessment and regulatory permit needs included a range of species, including intertidal invertebrates, eelgrass, surfgrass, black abalone, grunion, and western snowy plover.
 In addition to the studies conducted at Broad Beach, Chambers Group has conducted a marine biological survey at three potential sand source sites off Manhattan Beach, Dockweiler Beach, and Venice Beach as well as inland review of three potential sand source sites in Moorpark.
 Chambers Group also reviewed the biological resources of Trancas Estuary/Lagoon and lower Trancas Creek.
-Chambers Group is supporting BBGHAD by providing the biological and cultural resources review to develop 1) a dune habitat restoration and monitoring program; 2) comprehensive monitoring and reporting program for beach profile characteristics, beach erosion rates, and affected resources; and 3) an adaptive management and reporting plan.
-In addition, Chambers Group is assisting with the documents to acquire authorization for the Applicant’s proposed inland location of the relocated portion of the revetment.
+Chambers Group supported BBGHAD by providing the biological and cultural resources review to develop 1) a dune habitat restoration and monitoring program; 2) comprehensive monitoring and reporting program for beach profile characteristics, beach erosion rates, and affected resources; and 3) an adaptive management and reporting plan.
+In addition, Chambers Group assisted with the documents to acquire authorization for the Applicant’s proposed inland location of the relocated portion of the revetment.